 A number of studies have been carried out to determine typical and maximum foraging ranges for a range of seabirds with the aim of establishing ranges within which to screen in protected sites for environmental assessment projects.
 Thaxter et al. (2012) calculated maximum foraging ranges for a number of breeding seabirds, and this work has been further updated by Woodward et al., (2019).
 The mean maximum foraging ranges for a number of seabirds have been used as the basis for screening designated sites into the assessment where the foraging ranges exceed 200 km.
 As discussed above, within approximately 200 km all sites with diving seabirds as qualifying features have been screened into the assessment.
 With the exception of a total of five species, all ranges are within this range based on typical mean maximum foraging distances as described in Woodward et al., (2019), however additional sites have been screened in for Manx shearwater (Puffinus, puffinus), fulmar (Fulmar glacialis), European storm petrel (Hydrobates pelagicus), great skua (Stercorarius skua) and northern gannet (Morus bassanus).
 Based on the mean maximum estimated breeding season foraging ranges of these species discussed in Woodward et al., (2019) (Manx shearwater (1347 km), fulmar (542 km), European storm petrel (336 km), great skua (443 km) and gannet (315 km)), additional designated sites where these species are qualifying features have been screened into the assessment.
-These include sites in Scotland and Wales as well as in Ireland.
+These include sites in the UK and mainland Europe as well as in Ireland.
 These sites are shown in Figure 4-2.
 Screening distances for these additional more distant sites as with all sites, consider the distance as the seabird flies.
-In most cases this is as a direct line of sight marine distance, however where such sites are on Ireland's east coast or in Wales for example, these take into consideration the fact that these long distant seabird species would not be expected to forage over land.
+In most cases this is as a direct line of sight marine distance, however where such sites are on Ireland's east coast or in the UK or mainland Europe for example, these take into consideration the fact that these long distance seabird species would not be expected to forage over land.

 As discussed above, the sites that have been initially screened into this assessment have been selected within ranges that consider the foraging and migratory ranges for the species being considered as having the potential to be affected by the proposed work scope, as well as considering the overall connectivity distances for the habitats and species, as well as any prey species, where direct and indirect effects could result and in combination with any other planned projects.
 Such sites are listed below, together with the qualifying features for which they are designated (Table 4-1).
 The location of these sites in relation to the proposed survey activities are shown in Figure 4-1 and Figure 4-2.
+Overall information regarding seabirds within the study area is provided in the EIA screening report and risk assessment for Annex IV marine faunal species that accompanies the application.
+Seabirds are discussed in this report in the context of the Natura 2000 sites of which they are qualifying interests.